 Desired outcome: The provision of a specialist chair allows the resident to sit in the communal area, enjoy companionship, be part of the life of the home and to feed herself.
 This benefits her mood, health and wellbeing; her ability to communicate and socialise; and overall independence.

-Appendix 1 - Definition of wheelchair provision (as per guidance sought 2019)
+Appendix 1 - Definition of wheelchair provision

 'Manual wheelchairs for transit around the home and outdoors (for communal use)'